Reference Date: 28-January-2014

 Above average domestic crop production in 2013

+The 2013 winter wheat and barley crops amounted to about 200 000 tonnes, similar to the previous year.
 The Libyan Government aims at gradually increasing cereal production by four fold to 800 000 tonnes by 2020 from their current levels of about 200 000 to 220 000 tonnes.
 Generally however, natural and environmental conditions limit Libya’s agricultural production potential.

 Recovery from the 2011 conflict